 Answered By: David Hurley

-Our catalog and many of our databases have a check box you can use to limit your search to peer-reviewed journals.
-The peer-review checkbox in our catalog
+Our catalog and many of our databases have a button or check box you can use to limit your search to peer-reviewed journals.
+Here's how it looks in our catalog:

-In some databases it is labeled "Scholarly Journals", "Academic Journals" or something similar.
+In some databases, the limiter will be called "Scholarly Journals", "Academic Journals" or something similar.

 But be careful!
 Not everything published in a peer-reviewed journal is a peer-reviewed article!